temporalio/documentation/blog/2021-09-22-intro-to-isolated-vm.md

 ```

 Running `testWorkflow()` would print something like what you see below.
-Notice that `Date()` is now a stub that pulls the current time from the Temporal Node SDK's internal state, rather than the system time.
+Notice that `Date()` is now a stub that pulls the current time from the Temporal TypeScript SDK's internal state, rather than the system time.

 ```
 example 00363f1d-19c7-429f-aabb-6067b4df2bd2 > function () {